selvasingh/ChassisManager/README.md

-## Chassis Manager
+## MCS Chassis Manager
 Microsoft cloud server Chassis Manager is a management software for rack level devices like server, fan and PSU.
 It primarily consists of two modules -- Chassis Manager Service and WcsCli.
 Chassis Manager Service provides implementation to manage various sub-services like fan service, PSU service, power control service, etc. The WcsCli provides a framework to carry out system management operations.
 This framework is exposed in two forms -- RESTful APIs for automated management; and a command-line interface for manual management.
-This open source project is a reference implementation of the Microsoft cloud server [Chassis Manager specification](http://www.opencompute.org/wiki/Motherboard/SpecsAndDesigns#Specs_and_Designs).

-The intent of this community project is to collaborate with [Open Compute Project (OCP)] (http://www.opencompute.org/) to build a thriving ecosystem of OSS within OCP.
+The intent of this community project is to collaborate with OCP to build a thriving ecosystem of OSS within OCP and contribute this project to OCP.

-## Contributions

 If your intent is to use the Chassis Manager software without contributing back to this project, then use the MASTER branch which holds the approved and stable public releases.

 If your goal is to improve or extend the code and contribute back to this project, then you should make your changes in, and submit a pull request against, the DEVELOPMENT branch.
-Read through our wiki section on [how to contribute] (https://github.com/MSOpenTech/ChassisManager/wiki/how-to-contribute) for a walk-through of the contribution process.
+Read through our wiki section on [how to contribute] (https://github.com/MSOpenTech/MCS-ChassisManager/wiki/how-to-contribute) for a walk-through of the contribution process.

 All new work should be in the development branch.
 Master is now reserved to tag builds.

 ## Quick Start

-- Clone the repo: git clone https://github.com/MSOpenTech/ChassisManager.git
+- Clone the repo: git clone https://github.com/MSOpenTech/MCS-ChassisManager.git

 - Download the zip version of the repo (see the right-side pane)